 Committee MemberTim Johnson is a Senior Lecturer at the School of Earth and Planetary Sciences, Curtin university.
 He is a field and metamorphic geologist with expertise in phase equilibria modelling and the generation, segregation and migration of melt in the lithosphere.
 He is particularly interested in the geodynamics of the early Earth and the genesis and modification of Earth's first stable continental crust.

 Committee MemberDr.
-Helen McFarlane currently holds a post-doctoral position as a Research Associate at the Centre for Exploration Targeting at the University of Western Australia.
-Her research, conducted under the supervision of Professor Mark Jessell, focuses on the crustal architecture and tectonic evolution of Palaeoproterozoic terranes in Ghana, West Africa.
-Helen is using a multi-disciplinary approach that integrates structural geology, interpretation of geophysical datasets, petrophysics and 3D modelling to provide insight into the crustal geometries at depth and tectonic processes active during the assembly of the West African Craton.
+Helen McFarlane currently holds a post-doctoral position as a Research Fellow at the Centre for Exploration Targeting at the University of Western Australia.
+Her research, conducted under the supervision of Professor Steffen Hagemann, focuses on the structural modification and remobilization of the San Vicente Zn-Pb MVT deposit during the Andean Orogeny.
+Helen is using a multi-disciplinary approach that integrates structural geology, basin analysis and 3D modelling to provide insight into changes in the subsurface geometry of the deposit and the broader exploration potential of the San Vicente MVT district.